Skip to Content

 I am a skilled criminal defense attorney who is ready to help you battle against the accusations of the state’s prosecutor.
 Please reach out to me at your earliest convenience to set up a free consultation at my law office in Fayette County.
 Having handled many cases like yours in the past, I know what it takes to win.

-Understanding Kentucky Drug Manufacturing Law
+Key Insights into Kentucky Drug Manufacturing Laws

 Like most states, Kentucky closely regulates the production and sale of controlled substances within its borders.
 As such, it is little surprise that the Bluegrass State has several statutes on its books that forbid people from manufacturing and cultivating drugs, such as: